 - the formation of its standard partial (political) risk guaranty.

 - its successful bid to purchase in a privatization the controlling interest in Companhia de Transmiss o de Energia Eletrica Paulista SA (CTEEP), the São Paulo state power transmission company, Brazil’s second-largest power transmission company, and in a related interim financing package and its replacement with a US$554 Rule 144A/Regulation S offering; and

 - the financing by the IDB and CAF of an expansion of the electrical transmission system in Bolivia.

 - Represented Endesa (Chile) in the monoline-insured bond financing of two toll roads, Autopista del Sol S.A. and Autopista Los Libertadores (Chile).

 - Represented the following project sponsors that successfully closed DOE loan guarantees for solar power generation projects:

-- BrightSource Energy in connection with the US$1.6 billion financing of the 392 MW Ivanpah Solar Electric Generating System, which, when completed, will be the largest solar project in the U.S.;
+- BrightSource Energy in the US$1.6 billion financing of the 392 MW Ivanpah Solar Electric Generating System, which, when completed, will be the largest solar project in the U.S.;

-- Sempra Generation in connection with a US$359 million loan guarantee for the construction of the 150 MW Mesquite photovoltaic solar power project in Arizona;
+- Sempra Generation in a US$359 million loan guarantee for the construction of the 150 MW Mesquite photovoltaic solar power project in Arizona;

 - Cogentrix of Alamosa LLC for a US$90.6 million loan to support one of the first, and the largest, utility scale, concentrating photovoltaic energy generation facilities in the U.S.; and